What is smudging?

 Before lighting your smudge stick, take a moment to reflect.
 What are you hoping to cleanse or invite in?
 Peace, clarity, focus?

-Waft the smoke around your body, your home, or any object you wish to cleanse.
+Use a feather or your hand to waft smoke around corners, doorways, or objects.
+Move clockwise for cleansing.
 Move mindfully and speak your intention aloud or silently.
 Recite a smudging prayer, or affirmation – here’s an example:

 I release all negativity, fear, and doubt.